Earl of Arran (Ireland): Irish creations

-The Baronetcy, of Newtown in the County of Mayo, was created in the Baronetage of Ireland in 1662 for Major Arthur Gore, who represented County Mayo in the Irish House of Commons.
+The baronetcy, of Newtown in the County of Mayo, was created in the Baronetage of Ireland in 1662 for Major Arthur Gore, who represented County Mayo in the Irish House of Commons.
 He was the second son of Sir Paul Gore, 1st Baronet, of Magherabegg.
 He was succeeded by his grandson, the second Baron.
 He sat as Member of the Irish Parliament for Donegal Borough and County Mayo.
 On his death the title passed to his son, the aforementioned third Baronet, who was later elevated to the peerage.

 Several other members of the Gore family have also gained distinction.
-An elder son of the Hon.
-Charles Alexander Gore (1811-1897), the youngest brother of the fourth earl, Spencer William Gore (1850-1906) was a noted cricketer and tennis player who won the first Wimbledon tournament in 1877.
-His younger brother was the distinguished Anglican theologian the Rt.
-Rev. Charles Gore (1853-1932), Bishop of Oxford.
+Hon.
+Charles Alexander Gore (1811–1897), the youngest brother of the fourth earl, was the father of barrister Sir Francis Charles Gore (1846–1940); Spencer William Gore (1850–1906), a noted cricketer and tennis player who won the first Wimbledon tournament in 1877; and the distinguished Anglican theologian the Rt.
+Rev. Charles Gore (1853–1932), Bishop of Oxford.
 Spencer William was also a founding partner of the surveying firm Smiths Gore.
-His younger son, the noted Post-Impressionist artist Spencer Frederick Gore (1878-1914), was the first president of the Camden Town Group and the father of painter Frederick Gore.
+His younger son, the noted Post-Impressionist artist Spencer Frederick Gore (1878–1914), was the first president of the Camden Town Group and the father of painter Frederick Gore.

 John Gore, 1st Baron Annaly, and Henry Gore, 1st Baron Annaly, were the sons of George Gore, second son of Sir Arthur Gore, 1st Baronet.
 The latter's third son William Gore was the ancestor of the Barons Harlech (the present holder of this title is also in remainder to the baronetcy of Newtown).
 Sir John Gore, brother of Sir Paul Gore, 1st Baronet, of Magherabegg, was Lord Mayor of London in 1624 and is the ancestor of the branch of the family which later inherited through marriage the earldom of Temple of Stowe.
 Also, Sir Booth Gore, 1st Baronet, of Artarman, was a descendant of Sir Francis Gore, fourth son of Sir Paul Gore, 1st Baronet, of Magherabegg.

 The family seat is Castle Hill House, near Filleigh, North Devon.